PROFILE

 of the Korean Peninsula is primarily a matter

-constructive and serious dialogue between the
+that a constructive and serious dialogue between

-authorities of North and South Korea is
+the authorities of North and South Korea is

 necessary to resolve outstanding problems,